Classification by a neural network using Keras

 GPU usage

-For this lesson having a GPU (graphics card) available is not needed.
+For this lesson having a GPU (graphics processing unit) available is not needed.
 We specifically use very small toy problems so that you do not need one.
 However, Keras will use your GPU automatically when it is available.
-Using a GPU becomes necessary when tackling larger datasets or complex problems which require a more complex Neural Network.
+Using a GPU becomes necessary when tackling larger datasets or complex problems which require a more complex neural network.

 1. Formulate/outline the problem: penguin classification